tjfitzg/mean-contactlist/README.md

 Heroku mean-contactlist demo app forked to implement modular design

-The services and controllers are all in separate files.
+The service and controllers are all in separate files.
 Modifications to the code was necesarry to modularize

 — endEdit
 # mean-contactlist